• Recordings

 After Julia is a most unusual cultural event — a heartfelt artistic tribute to a significant Australian politician.

-The broad collection of works includes a 6-girl choir, instructions from goldfish, spoken phrases turned into musical gestures, mouth organs and more.
+The broad collection of works includes a female speakers and sings, a choir taking instructions from goldfish, spoken phrases turned into musical gestures, mouth organs and more.

 You can listen to ABC recordings of the premiere performance by clicking on the piece title below.
 Other tracks are available from the Brisbane recording, here.